• Study level

 Mobilize the fundamental concepts of behavioral biology

-Know the different currents of thought on the relationship between brain and behavior
+Understand the different schools of thought on the relationship between the brain and behavior

-To know the relations between genotype and phenotype (morpho-anatomy, behavior, interactions) and their evolution
+Know the relationships between genotype and phenotype (morpho-anatomy, behavior, interactions) and how they evolve.

-Know the major neurobiological processes that guide the behavioral response
+Understand the major neurobiological processes that guide behavioral responses

-Know the concept of behavioral adaptation to environmental change
+Understanding the notion of behavioral adaptation to environmental change

-Knowledge of the major neurophysiological functions and their diversity, in interaction with the biotic or abiotic environment
+Knowledge of major neurophysiological functions and their diversity, in interaction with the biotic or abiotic environment

 Know-how :

-To know and know how to implement the different approaches and tools used in Neuroscience, Ethology, and Behavioral Ecology: observation, sampling, experimentation and statistical analysis
+Know and know how to apply the different approaches and tools used in neuroscience, ethology and behavioral ecology: observation, sampling, experimentation and statistical analysis.

-Know the scientific vocabulary associated with the disciplines, understand a simple written or oral scientific documentary source, be able to understand a document for the general public in French or English (written, oral or video)
+Know the scientific vocabulary associated with disciplines, understand a simple written or oral scientific documentary source, be able to understand a document for the general public in French or English (written, oral or video).

-Know how to mobilize concepts and tools from different disciplines to analyze a document, an observation or the result of an experiment
+Mobilize concepts and tools from different disciplines to analyze a document, an observation or the results of an experiment.

 Be able to develop a logical argument with a critical mind (limits, confrontation with the biblio, defense of a point of view)

-Know how to make an oral presentation and a scientific written report, using illustrations and a presentation adapted to the public concerned, with the help of adapted computer tools
+Give an oral presentation and write a scientific report, using illustrations and a presentation adapted to the audience concerned, with the help of appropriate IT tools.

-Be able to propose a problem, propose and implement an observation approach, a sampling plan or an experimental approach, and analyze the resulting data, using computer tools for data entry, analysis and saving.
+Propose a problem, propose and implement an observation approach, a sampling plan or an experimental approach, and analyze the resulting data, using IT tools for data entry, analysis and storage.

-Use the different registers of written and oral expression of the French language with ease
+Use the different registers of written and spoken French with ease

-Knowing how to position oneself in a group in order to implement the project, knowing how to listen and exchange
+Knowing how to position yourself in a group with the aim of implementing the project, knowing how to listen and exchange ideas

-Respect the principles of ethics, deontology and environmental responsibility
+Respect the principles of ethics, professional conduct and environmental responsibility

-Respect others and the materials and organizations the student is working on
+Respect others as well as the equipment and organizations on which the student works

 Read more